 On February 27, 2007, the System's administration and the Government Development Bank for Puerto Rico, acting as the System's fiscal agent, presented to the Board of Trustees, a financial transaction for the issuance of pension funding bonds in order to reduce the System's unfunded actuarial accrued liability.
-The System has authorized the issuance of one or more series of bonds (the "Bonds") in order to increase the funds currently available to pay pension benefits to certain of its beneficiaries and reduce its unfunded accrued actuarial pension liability.
-The System will pledge future employer contributions to the payment of the Bonds, invest the proceeds of the Bonds and use these investments and the earnings thereon to provide such pension benefits to its beneficiaries.
+The System authorized the issuance of one or more series of bonds (the "Bonds") in order to increase the funds currently available to pay pension benefits to certain beneficiaries and to reduce the unfunded accrued actuarial pension liability.
+The System pledged future employer contributions to the payment of the Bonds, invested the proceeds of the Bonds and used these investments and the earnings thereon to provide such pension benefits to beneficiaries.
 On January 31, 2008, the System issued the first series of the Bonds, which consisted of approximately \$1,589 million aggregate principal amount of Senior Pension Funding Bonds, Series A. On June 2, 2008, the System issued the second of such series of Bonds, which consisted of approximately \$1,059 million aggregate principal amount of Senior Pension Funding Bonds, Series B. Finally, on June 30, 2008, the System issued the third and final of such series of Bonds, which consisted of approximately \$300 million aggregate principal amount of Senior Pension Funding Bonds, Series C.